See Recording: https://www.youtube.com/watch?v=kU8kRhqBzXQ

 Date: Wednesday, May 27, 2026

-The All India Disaster Mitigation Institute (AIDMI) and Royal Melbourne Institute of Technology (RMIT) University are convening a virtual roundtable on “Lessons from Earthquake and Flood Related Long-term Recovery to Extreme Heat Action Planning” on Wednesday, May 27, 2026, from 2:00 PM to 3:00 PM IST.
-The roundtable will bring together representatives from government, international organisations, academia, and civil society.
+The All India Disaster Mitigation Institute (AIDMI) and the Royal Melbourne Institute of Technology (RMIT) University convened a virtual roundtable on “Lessons from Earthquake and Flood Related Long-term Recovery to Extreme Heat Action Planning” on Wednesday, May 27, 2026, from 2:00 PM to 3:00 PM IST.
+The roundtable brought together representatives from government, international organisations, academia, and civil society.

-The purpose of this roundtable is to collectively reflect on what has worked, what has not worked, and why in long-term disaster recovery, especially from earthquake and flood experiences.
-Drawing on longitudinal research and field practice, the session will identify lessons that can inform more effective extreme heat action planning.
-It will explore how recovery processes, housing resilience, local institutions, community participation, health protection, livelihood restoration, and long-term risk reduction can help shape practical and inclusive action for extreme heat.
+The purpose of this roundtable was to collectively reflect on what had worked, what had not worked, and why in long-term disaster recovery, especially from earthquake and flood experiences.
+Drawing on longitudinal research and field practice, the session identified lessons that could inform more effective extreme heat action planning.
+It explored how recovery processes, housing resilience, local institutions, community participation, health protection, livelihood restoration, and long-term risk reduction could help shape practical and inclusive action for extreme heat.

-The discussion will connect lessons from sudden-onset disasters, such as earthquakes and floods, with the growing challenge of slow-onset and recurring climate risks, such as extreme heat.
-It will focus especially on cities, affected people, vulnerable workers, women workers, small businesses, and at-risk communities.
-The roundtable will also examine how heat action planning can better address health risks, workplace safety, care responsibilities, and livelihood protection for those most exposed to rising heat.
+The discussion connected lessons from sudden-onset disasters, such as earthquakes and floods, with the growing challenge of slow-onset and recurring climate risks, such as extreme heat.
+It focused especially on cities, affected people, vulnerable workers, women workers, small businesses, and at-risk communities.
+The roundtable also examined how heat action planning could better address health risks, workplace safety, care responsibilities, and livelihood protection for those most exposed to rising heat.

 🎯 Key Objectives